 Legal Requirements For Unpaid Internships

-In 2010, the California Division of Labor Standards Enforcement (“DLSE”) recognized this problem and adopted the Department of Labor’s and Fair Labor Standards Act’s six factor test for determining if an internship should be paid.
-The objective was to ensure that companies actually provide a meaningful learning experience to their interns.
-The test assumes that interns are employees and must be paid minimum wage and overtime, unless the following factors are established:
+In 2010, the California Division of Labor Standards Enforcement (“DLSE”) recognized this problem and adopted the Department of Labor’s and Fair Labor Standards Act’s six-factor test for determining if an internship should be paid.
+The objective was to ensure that companies provide a meaningful learning experience for their interns.
+The analysis assumes that interns are employees and must be paid minimum wage and overtime unless the following factors are established:

 - The training, even though it includes actual operation of the employer’s facilities, is similar to that which would be given in a vocational school; AND

 - The training is for the benefit of the trainees or students; AND